Is it possible to take an overdose of vitamin b12 during pregnancy?

 What is vitamin B12?

 There are eight B vitamins (known as the B complex) and every one of them has an important role in our daily function.
 The complex includes thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9) and cobalamin (B12).
+Keep in mind that not all brands of B12 are created equal.

 Together, these vitamins help your body break down glucose (blood sugar) and create energy in the form of ATP molecules.
 ATP is like the ‘fuel’ that powers the tiny engines within every one of your body’s cells.